This tutorial can be downloaded link.

 • the finite field (FF) method, which allows for efficient calculations within and beyond the RPA.

+Both methods circumvent the explicit computation of empty electronic states and the storage and inversion of large matrices.
 In addition, the computational cost can be reduced by using a localized representation of the ground state Kohn-Sham wavefunctions.

 This tutorial focuses on the PDEP-based method as described in Rocca et al., J. Chem.
 Phys.
 133, 164109 (2010) and Rocca et al., Phys.
 Rev. B 85, 045116 (2012).
+The FF-based method is covered in Tutorial 8.
+Tutorial 13 shows how to compute excitation energies by solving the BSE.

 Step 1: Mean-field starting point